Pear-Trading/Foodloop-Server/README.md

 Run `for f in ./lib/**/*.pm; do perltidy -b $f; done` to format all Perl files with [Perl-Tidy](https://metacpan.org/release/Perl-Tidy) (there is no built-in option to format files recursively).
-This will produce backup files with `.bak` extensions, so run `rm -r *.bak` to clean up your local copy if you are happy with the formatted files.
+This will produce backup files with `.bak` extensions, so run `find . -name '*.bak' -delete` to clean up your local copy if you are happy with the formatted files.

 Run `perlcritic lib` to lint all Perl files with [Perl-Critic](https://metacpan.org/release/Perl-Critic).